Welcome to the Glasgow Caledonian University international community

 Conditions of your VISA

 It is your responsibility as a student to ensure that you have been issued the correct working conditions on your visa and to ensure that you adhere to the working conditions permitted on your visa, as well as all other conditions of your UK visa.
-If you would like to clarify your working allowance, require your visa to be amended to the correct working conditions or have any other visa and immigration related questions, please email VISA.
+If you would like to clarify your working allowance, or require your visa to be amended to the correct working conditions or have any other visa and immigration related questions, please email VISA.

 Due to UKVI sponsor licence duties, GCU cannot issue a CAS to students who wish to extend their visa for graduation.
 If you wish to return to the UK for your graduation ceremony, you will need to apply as a Standard Visitor.

 UKCISA (UK Council for International Student Affairs) has reported a telephone scam targeting international students.
 The intended victim will receive a phone call from someone who claims to work for the Home Office.
 The caller might say there is a problem with your immigration status or visa, and that you must pay a fine.

 These calls may appear genuine, but you must remember that the UKVI will never ask that you pay money over the phone or through Western Union.
 A recent scam demands you pay the fine by buying Apple iTunes vouchers.
 Under no circumstances give your bank details, or personal information, to anyone over the phone.
+Do not be coerced into buying vouchers.
 If you receive such a call, contact the police and VISA immediately.
 We recommend you may also wish to report it to Action Fraud.
 For more information on how to deal with this, visit the UKCISA website.